FreeCAD/FreeCAD-documentation/wiki/Manual_A_gentle_introduction.md

 doc = FreeCAD.newDocument()

-If you type this in the FreeCAD Python console, you will notice that as soon as you type \"FreeCAD.\" (the word FreeCAD followed by a dot), a windows pops up, allowing to quickly autocomplete the rest of your line.
+If you type this in the FreeCAD Python console, you will notice that as soon as you type \"FreeCAD.\" (the word FreeCAD followed by a dot), a window pops up, allowing you to quickly autocomplete the rest of the line.
 Even better, each entry in the autocomplete list has a tooltip explaining what it does.
 This makes it very easy to explore the functionality available.
 Before choosing \"newDocument\", have a look at the other options available.

 ![](images/Exercise_python_02.jpg )